 Ms. Van Howe is also an avid chamber musician.
 She is the solo oboist for the Aeolian Winds of Pittsburgh Wind Quintet and performed with Duquesne University's Triano Wind Quintet for their 2017 season.

 In addition to her performance, Ms. Van Howe is a professional oboe reed maker for MKL Reeds and is the sole owner and reed maker for Sunshine Reeds.

-Ms. Van Howe has attended the John Mack Oboe Camp (North Carolina) for the past eight years and has attended many prestigious summer festivals including the Music School Festival Orchestra at the Chautauqua Institution (New York), the Boston University Tanglewood Institute (Massachusetts), and the Interlochen Center for the Arts (Michigan).
+Ms. Van Howe has attended the John Mack Oboe Camp (Little Switzerland, NC) for the past eight years and has attended many prestigious summer festivals including the Music School Festival Orchestra at the Chautauqua Institution (Chautauqua, NY), the Boston University Tanglewood Institute (Lenox, MA), and the Interlochen Center for the Arts (Interlochen, MI).

 Ms. Van Howe shares her apartment with her boyfriend Robert and their two rabbits, Rosina and Figaro.
-In her spare time, she enjoys hot yoga, foreign cinema, and crossword puzzles.
+In her spare time, she enjoys yoga, hiking, The X-Files, foreign cinema, and crossword puzzles.